By: Act! Blog | 9/01/2017

 Email marketing is a powerful way to stay in touch with your audience, including both existing customers and new leads.
-Building a list gives you the ability to reach out to your subscribers whenever you want.
+Building a list gives the ability to reach out to your subscribers whenever you want.
 To get the best results from your email list, though, you have to follow certain guidelines.
 You have to identify the best times to send your messages, the ideal frequency and other details, such as topics and subject lines.
 Let's look at some tips to help you send out emails that bring you great results.

 When is the Best Time to Send Emails?